Clone the git repo

 (Here’s a quick tutorial on the confluent CLI if you’re interested!)

 We’ll use Kafka Connect to pull the data from Twitter.
-The Twitter Connector can be found on GitHub here.
+The Twitter Connector can be found GitHub.
 To install it, simply do the following:

 # Clone the git repo